kosobutskyVlad/DBCP/README.md

 REST API was written using FastAPI framework.

-GUI is written using PyImGUI with a GLFW integration.
+GUI is written using PyImGUI with the GLFW integration.